tiagomelojuca/tiagomelojuca.github.io/README.md

 Repo for my own personal portfolio page, as civil engineer and developer, which I'd like to keep public as a template

 # To-do
-- When mobile with height > 768px in landscape, turns impossible to navigate